 “Property taxes will be estimated on each home listing, but everyone should also review sales taxes and state and local income taxes,” Luetjen-Keeler says.
 “Some states also have personal property taxes on items such as cars and boats which can add to the cost of living.”

-Bankrate provides a list of state income and sales tax rates.
+Bankrate has a list of state income and sales tax rates.

-Luetjen-Keeler recommends people contact their insurance agent to receive an estimate of the costs of car insurance and homeowners insurance in the new location.
-People moving to a flood-prone or tornado-prone area may find they need additional hazard insurance.
+Be sure to contact your insurance agent or providers to receive an estimate of the costs of car and home insurance in your new location.
+People moving to a flood-prone or tornado-prone area may find they need additional coverage.

-Car insurance costs depend not only on the car and driver, but also regional theft and accident rates.
+Car insurance costs depend not only on the car and driver, but also on local theft and accident rates.

 Utility costs also vary from region to region.